sudeepthi59o/sudeepthi59o.github.io/content/portfolio/android-apps-landing.md

 A drawing app that lets users draw and interact with boxes on the screen.

 ### **6. [Posts App](/portfolio/android/postsapp/)**
-Users can log in with Firebase, choose an image, write a post, and publish it.
-All data is stored and retrieved from Firebase.
+An Android app that allows users to log in with Firebase, select an image, create a post, and publish it.
+All data, including posts and images, are stored and retrieved in real time from Firebase, with seamless user authentication and efficient image loading.

 ### **7. [Pizza Ordering App](/portfolio/android/pizzaapp/)**
 A UI-driven pizza ordering app built using Jetpack Compose.
 Users can select ingredients using checkboxes and see a visual update of their pizza.